brianhouse/ART212/projects/3_real_digital_objects/description.md

 In this project you will explore the relationship between object and information by 3D scanning something in the physical world, manipulating it digitally, and then 3D printing your modified copy.
 What you choose and how you manipulate it are up to you, but they must serve a conceptual purpose that relates to the themes of the class.

 To capture data, you may use the Structure Sensor + iPads from the Digital Media Studio for medium to large objects, or the EinScan-SE for small objects.
+You may also use photogrammetry with [Regard3D](http://www.regard3d.org/index.php) or other software.
 For cleaning and manipulating 3D models, we will cover [Meshmixer](http://www.meshmixer.com) (free), but you can use any software that imports .obj files and exports .stls.
 For printing with the Prusa 3D printers (Bart and Lisa), we will use [PrusaSlicer](https://www.prusa3d.com/prusaslicer/).

 This is a 3-week project (not counting spring break) that you will complete individually.
 This week you will experimented with 3D tools.
 Next week, you will present a proposal and your progress.
 The Thursday of the week after spring break will be a crit.
 To present the work, you will display your prints (and any other objects as relevant) along with a (2D-printed) title and a 3-sentence artistic statement.